BEST way to fly

 QUESTIONS? - If you want more info about CAP in general, or the B.E.S.T. program, you have a couple of options:

 • Attend one of our semi-monthly squadron meetings.
 Sit in on a meeting, and at the conclusion of our business, we would be happy to visit with you and answer your questions.
-We meet on Thursdays at 7:00 pm at Wilson Air West, located at 932 Jubilee Drive, Chattanooga, TN.
+We usually meet on the 1st and 3rd Thursdays of the month, at 7:00 pm at Wilson Air West, located at 932 Jubilee Drive, Chattanooga, TN.
+NOTE: for the month of January 2026, we will meet on the 2nd and 4th Thursdays for our regular meetings.

 • Learn about CAP in general at the national CAP website at GoCivilAirPatrol.com